 The Child Development and Learning Center is located on the third floor of the Graduate Center in Suite 3201.
-The Center is licensed to serve 27 children aged two and a half through six.
+The Center is licensed to serve 27 children aged two through five.
 Depending on enrollment needs, our classrooms are divided into two multi-age groups or a younger group and an older group.

 The program is available to children of matriculated students enrolled at the Graduate Center.
 Only registered students are permitted use of the center.
 Each semester, a verification of enrollment status is conducted in conjunction with the Office of the Registrar.
 If you take a leave of absence or withdraw from classes your child is not eligible to remain in the program.

 The process for applying to have your child enroll in the Child Development and Learning Center begins by scheduling an appointment with the Director, Linda Perrotta, after your child’s first birthday.
 You can contact Linda Perrotta via phone or email and schedule a tour.
 The best times to schedule your tour are Monday-Friday between 9:00 a.m.-12:00 p.m.
 At the time of the tour, you are then able to fill out a waitlist application.
-The Center accepts children ages two and a half and older, and enrollment typically follows the academic calendar with students starting in the fall semester.
+The Center accepts children ages two thorugh five years old, and enrollment typically follows the academic calendar with students starting in the fall semester.

 Starting school is a big step in your child’s life.
 It can also be a curious, exciting and anxious time for parents and children.
 A welcome party for all newly enrolled families is scheduled in June.
 This event is an opportunity for the children to meet their teachers and classmates and to become familiar with the new environment.
 Additionally, teachers mail a note introducing themselves to each child prior to the beginning of the school year.
 Our orientation program usually begins in August, the week prior to the start of classes.
 Detailed schedules are mailed to parents during the month of July.
 During the adjustment week, we ask that parents remain in the classroom with their children and gradually, children attend independently.
 This format allows parents, teachers and children to get to know each other and helps each child to adjust to school at his/her own pace.